dxrk-kali/autohack/README.md

 1. Clone it | Type: git clone https://github.com/dxrk-kali/autohack.git

+2. ./run.sh (ONLY RUN THIS ONCE INITALLY FOR INSTALLATION)

 2. Make sure you are inside of the new directory installed called 'autohack' | Type: cd autohack

 3. Make autohack a .exe |  Type: chmod +x autohack